PeterdQuinn/peterdQuinn/README.md

 ## The Work

 I run **[Full Stack Services LLC](https://www.fullstackservicesllc.net)**, where we build platforms that scale and infrastructure that doesn't break.
 Most developers can build a website.
-I architect entire ecosystems—from frontend to database to cloud deployment—that handle real traffic, real users, and real money.
+I architect entire ecosystems—from frontend to database to cloud deployment that handle real traffic, real users, and real money.

 **What that actually means:**
 - You're launching an e-commerce platform that needs to handle thousands of concurrent users?
 Built it.